spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 one or more rows (or columns, depending on the dispersion direction).
 A residual background may optionally be subtracted, in addition to any background subtraction performed prior to ``extract_1d``.
-For the case of input data in units of MJy / sr, the SURF_BRIGHT and BACKGROUND columns are populated by dividing the sum by the number of pixels (see the NPIXELS column, described below) summed over during extraction.
+For the case of input data in units of MJy/sr, the SURF_BRIGHT and BACKGROUND columns are populated by dividing the sum by the number of pixels (see the NPIXELS column, described below) summed over during extraction.
 The FLUX column is populated by multiplying the sum by the solid angle of a pixel, and also multiplying by 10^6 to convert from MJy to Jy.
-For the case of input data in units of MJy (i.e. point sources, NIRSpec or NIRISS SOSS), the SURF_BRIGHT column is set to zero, the FLUX column is just multiplied by 10^6, and the BACKGROUND column is divided by NPIXELS and by the solid angle of a pixel to convert to surface brightness (MJy / sr).
+For the case of input data in units of MJy (i.e., point sources, NIRSpec or NIRISS SOSS), the SURF_BRIGHT column is set to zero, the FLUX column is multiplied by 10^6, and the BACKGROUND column is divided by NPIXELS and by the solid angle of a pixel to convert to surface brightness (MJy/sr).

 NPIXELS is the number of pixels that were added together for the source extraction region.
 Note that this is not necessarily a constant, since some